fahmidur/try-golang-pqc-1/README.md

 Notice that this is only testing the use of PQC algorithms for key exchange, and not for certificates.
-The self-signed cert used for the tests here are still your usual RSA-based x509 cert.
+The self-signed cert used for the tests here is still your usual RSA-based x509 cert.

 ## Quick Start